 by Sabrina Quairoli

 At the bottom of the falls, while observing the rushing water running down the side of a 180' (55 m) mountain, I began to feel anxious.
-Asking myself, "Why were we walking up the falls?
+I asked myself, "Why were we walking up the falls?
 Why are my parents forcing me to do this?
 What would I get out of this experience?"
 Little did I know this experience would change my entire perspective on life.

-While waiting to begin the uphill climb, I noticed that all of the people on the trail were in their little groups; each group not talking to the next.
-The guide that approached us stood six-foot-tall, was barefoot with a bare chest and a thick black beard.
-He told us the rules in his friendly Jamaican accent, "Everyone gathers around and hold hands.
-Remember, watch the person in front of you, so you do not lose the momentum of the human chain.
-Always be aware of everything that is going on around you while walking up the falls and watch your step."
+While waiting to begin the uphill climb, I noticed that all of the people on the trail were in their little groups, each group not talking to the next.
+The guide that approached us stood six-foot-tall and was barefoot with a bare chest and a thick black beard.
+He told us the rules in his friendly Jamaican accent, "Everyone gathers around and holds hands.
+Remember, watch the person in front of you so you do not lose the momentum of the human chain.
+Always be aware of everything that is going on around you while walking up the falls, and watch your step."

 As the guide spoke, all I could think about was how are twenty-five people going to stay hand in hand while going up this high mountain.
 I wondered what this climb would have in store for me since I couldn't see past the edge of the first plateau.
 I began to ask myself questions concerning the next level.
 Was the next plateau going to be easier?
 Was the next level going to be harder?
 Will this really work?
 I had to own up to the fact that I wouldn't know until I got up there and saw for myself.